mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "You have to be strong now.
 Ulu is dangeorus place.
 Teach Kip everything we went over before, and don't leave his side.
 He needs you."

 Casra turned to Kip and said, "Kip...This is how it must be.
-This is how we change the Shadestead for good.
+This is how we change the Great Pavilion for good.
 Learn from my kaln and stop the cold you speak of."

 He pleaded to hae, "This is what you want?
 To give up?"